 Chromium 6 In Cleveland's Drinking Water

 Chromium 6 is a highly toxic metal that is currently unregulated by the EPA.
 Chromium 6 pollution is associated with metal processing, tannery facilities, chromate production, stainless steel welding, and pigment production.
-In recent years, Chromium 6 concentrations were as high as 0.103 parts per billion in Cleveland’s water, which exceeds the California Health Goal of 0.02 parts per billion.
-The state of California set their own health advisory level because Chromium 6 is not regulated by the federal government.
+In recent years, Chromium 6 concentrations were as high as 103 parts per trillion, which is over the former California Health Goal of 20 parts per trillion.
 EPA has acknowledged that Chromium 6 is a known human carcinogen through inhalation, but is still determining its cancer potential through ingestion of drinking water.
 Lung, nasal and sinus cancers are associated with Chromium 6 exposure.
 Acute respiratory disease, cardiovascular, gastrointestinal, hematological, hepatic, renal, and neurological distress are health effects associated with high levels of chromium 6 exposure.

 Lead In Cleveland's Drinking Water

 Lead is also of concern in Cleveland, Ohio.
-90% of samples had levels of lead less than 5 parts per billion.
-Only 51 sites were sampled in the entire city of Cleveland, and 1 of those sites exceeded the EPA Action Level of 15 parts per billion.
-The small number of sampling sites is not representative of the actual scope of the lead problem in Cleveland.
+The 90th percentile in Cleveland drinking water is currently 1.84 parts per billion.
+That being said, the water utility only sampled 55 sites.
+The extremely small sample population is not representative of the actual scope of the lead problem in Cleveland.
 Lead enters tap water through old lead service pipes and lead-containing plumbing.
 Treated water leaving the plant may be in compliance with loose EPA standards, but could become contaminated once it enters older infrastructure.
 Houses built before 1986 were most likely built with lead plumbing and lead fixtures.
 Environmental Protection Agency, Center for Disease Control, and American Academy of Pediatrics all recognize that there is no safe level of lead for children between the ages of 0-5.
 Lead exposure can cause developmental issues, lowered IQ, and damages to the kidneys and brain.
 Any threshold of lead concentration is not safe for infants and young children.
 Health organizations have noted that any concentrations of lead when ingested by adults could cause adverse health effects.